Nasal Breathing

 Sufficient Sleep

 Sleep is highly regenerative and can significantly increase resiliency.
 Good sleep habits are a vital component in balancing stress hormones.
-Each person's required quantity of sleep is unique but quality of sleep is equally, if not more, important than the amount.
+Each person's required quantity of sleep is unique but most people require 7-9 hours of sleep in order function best.
+However, quality of sleep is equally, if not more, important than the amount.

 The other Daily Do's contribute to improved quality of sleep.
 Nasal Breathing while sleeping keeps the body & brain well-oxygenated and alleviates apnea.
 Viewing Sunlight helps to set the clock by dialing in the circadian rhythm.
 And Walking Outside gives your eyes (and, therefore, your nervous system) much needed input for producing self-sedating hormones as well as being of overall benefit to the body.